There are many legal issues associated with plants and plant collections, which are relevant to both Collection Holders and the keen plantsperson

 Importing plants and plant material.

 Any plants, seeds or bulbs intended for planting, brought in to the UK will require a customs check.
 They will need a phytosanitary certificate, issued by the origin country – full guidance available here.
-Also some high risk genera are prohibited or require a prior risk assessment and pre-notification to the relevant authority, whether being imported from the EU or from the rest of the world - see the list of genera here.
+Also some high risk plant groups (genera) are prohibited or require a prior risk assessment and pre-notification to the relevant authority, whether being imported from the EU or from the rest of the world - see the list of genera here.

 Plant Passports for movement within the UK

 Any professional operator moving or selling plants, cuttings, bulbs and some seeds (list below) and plant products to another professional operator will require authorisation to issue plant passports from APHA.
 A list of the plants, seeds and plant products covered by the legislation is here.
 The plant passport will have to be applied to each of the lowest trade units such as an individual plant in a pot, or tray of plugs.
+As of January 1st 2021, the UK plant passport replaced the EU plant passport.

 If you sell a plant retail (face to face sales) to the end user, you do not need to provide that end user with a plant passport.
 If you only sell retail, you do not need to register to issue plant passports but you do need to register to become a plant health professional operator (free of charge).